ARAldhafeeri/Zenaura/docs/basics/router.md

 # Zenaura Router Guide

 The Zenaura Router, encapsulated in the `App` class, provides a powerful and flexible way to manage routes and navigation in your application.
-This guide will walk you through the essential aspects of setting up and using the router.

-When you build zenaura client app, zenaura will rewrite index.html as the pages wihin your application.
-Each page will have hidden, except /.
-Each route by default is set to ssr = False, ssr can be used to allow the client route to ignore the server side rendered components.

-When you visit a page within a zenaura application , the page previous page will be set to hidden, the current page hidden attribute will be removed.

-This is simple way to achieve single page application UI/UX.

-If "/" path is defined then the page associated with it will be visible the rest is hidden.
-If "/" path is not defined, then the first path page is set to visible the rest is hidden.

-## Overview

-The `App` class manages routes, navigation, and the current location in a Zenaura application.
-It supports adding routes, navigating between pages, and handling browser history.
+Users will not feel they are going through pages in your application, everything will feel as if they were using single app and content appear as they switch pages.

 ### Key Features

 - **Routing**: Define paths and associate them with components.
 - **Navigation**: Move between different routes programmatically.
 - **History Management**: Keep track of navigation history and handle forward/backward navigation.
-- **SSR Support**: Handle server-side rendered (SSR) pages.

-## App Class

-### Attributes

-- `routes` (dict): Maps paths to their associated pages and titles.
-- `paths` (list): List of registered paths.
-- `history` (PageHistory): Manages the history of visited pages.

-### Methods

-- `__init__()`
-- `navigate(path)`
-- `handle_location()`
-- `add_route(route)`
-- `back()`
-- `forward()`
-- `get_current_route()`

 ## Setting Up the Router